CLEAR-IR: Clarity-Enhanced Active Reconstruction of Infrared Imagery: Introduction

 To overcome this, a deep learning-based framework, CLEAR-IR (Clarity-Enhanced Active Reconstruction of Infrared Imagery), is proposed.
-The framework is designed to reconstruct clean and interpretable IR images from raw emitter-populated inputs.
-The method leverages a U-Net architecture trained to suppress structured light noise while preserving spatial and textural details critical for vision-based tasks.
-The output is a denoised, visually coherent IR image that can serve as a robust input to standard perception modules.
+The framework is designed to reconstruct clean and interpretable IR images from raw emitter populated inputs.
+The method leverages a Deep Multi-scale Aware Overcomplete (DeepMAO \cite{sikdar2023deepmao}) inspired architecture trained to suppress structured light noise while preserving spatial and textural details critical for vision-based tasks.
+The output is a reconstructed, visually coherent IR image that can serve as a robust input to standard perception modules.
 This is the first work to leverage the infrared stream for high-level robotic tasks by removing active emitter patterns in scenes ranging from well-illuminated to extreme low-light.
-The contributions of this work are: \begin{itemize} \item CLEAR-IR, a U-Net–based framework tailored for reconstructing clean IR images by suppressing structured-light artefacts, is introduced. \item A composite loss function is developed to preserve spatial and textural details critical for robotic perception while robustly removing high-frequency emitter patterns. \item Evaluation of IR image reconstruction for robotics is presented, demonstrating significant improvements across key tasks such as feature matching, object detection, and marker detection. \ \end{itemize}
+The contributions of this work are: \begin{itemize} \item CLEAR-IR, a DeepMAO inspired architecture tailored for reconstructing clean IR images by suppressing structured-light artefacts, is introduced. \item We utilise a composite loss function specifically selected to accommodate the spectral disparity and lack of pixel perfect alignment between IR and RGB inputs, allowing for robust pattern removal while preserving details critical for robotic perception. \item Evaluation of IR image reconstruction for robotics is presented, demonstrating significant improvements across key tasks such as object detection and marker detection. \item Comparison with other SOTA techniques for localisation in extreme low-light scenes. \ \end{itemize}